 How to Pronounce “Abezethibou” in English

-To say Abezethibou in English, break it into syllables: Ah-bez-eth-ih-boo.
-Stress falls on the third syllable, “eth,” making it ah-BEZ-eth-ih-boo.
-The “A” sounds like the “a” in “father,” “bez” rhymes with “fez,” “eth” like “beth” but with a soft “th,” “ih” as in “bit,” and “boo” like the ghost sound.
+To pronounce Abezethibou in English, say it as Ah-bez-eth-ih-boo, with the main stress on “eth.”
+The “A” is like in “father,” “bez” rhymes with “fez,” “eth” sounds like “beth” with a soft “th,” “ih” as in “bit,” and “boo” like the word for a ghost sound.

-Some variations say it as Ah-buh-zee-thih-bow, but the standard keeps the hard “z” and flowing vowels.
+Some people pronounce it as Ah-buh-zee-thih-bow, but the usual way keeps the hard “z” and smooth vowels.

 What Does Abezethibou Look Like?